-You can use the List own tasks option ("L") to review your tasks.
+You can use the List own tasks (L) action to review your tasks.
 This option displays the same list as that given when you enter two question marks (??) at the "Select Task:" prompt.

-The Print task option lets you print out the description of the task that you have currently selected.
+The Print task action allows you to print out the description of the task that you have currently selected.